Amulet-Team/Amulet-Map-Editor/contributing/lang.md

 This is intended for anyone wishing to contribute translations to the project.

-### Licence
+### License
-All language files contained within amulet_map_editor/lang are licenced under the MIT licence.
+All language files contained within amulet_map_editor/lang are licensed under the MIT license.
-Any contributions you make to these files are made under the MIT licence.
+Any contributions you make to these files are made under the MIT license.
-If you wish to contribute a new language it must include the MIT licence header as found in the other files.
+If you wish to contribute a new language it must include the MIT license header as found in the other files.
 Upon creating a pull request you will be asked to confirm that you acknowledge this.

 ### Language Files